-The EU-Rail's Master Plan builds also upon the "Rail Strategic Research and Innovation Agenda"6 of the European Rail Research Advisory Council (ERRAC).
+The EU-Rail's Master Plan builds also upon the "Rail Strategic Research and Innovation Agenda" of the European Rail Research Advisory Council (ERRAC).
 ERRAC is a research platform composed of representatives from most of the major European railway research stakeholders: manufacturers, operators, infrastructure managers, the European Commission, EU Member States, academics and users' groups.
 Its mission is to deliver a vision of the railway's future enabled by Research and Innovation activities.

-The Master Plan provides guidance for the Europe's Rail Joint Undertaking's more specific tasks, namely
+The Master Plan provides guidance for the Europe's Rail Joint Undertaking's more specific tasks, namely develop in its System Pillar a system view that reflects the needs of the rail manufacturing industry, the rail operating community, Member States and other rail private and public stakeholders, including bodies representing customers, such as passengers and freight and staff, as well as relevant actors outside the traditional rail sector.

-- develop in its System Pillar a system view that reflects the needs of the rail manufacturing industry, the rail operating community, Member States and other rail private and public stakeholders, including bodies representing customers, such as passengers and freight and staff, as well as relevant actors outside the traditional rail sector.
-The 'system view' shall encompass: - the development of the operational concept and system architecture, including the definition of the services, functional blocks, and interfaces which form the basis of rail system operations; - the development of associated specifications including interfaces, functional requirement specifications and system requirement specifications to feed into Technical Specifications for Interoperability (TSI) established pursuant to Directive (EU) 2016/797 or standardisation processes to lead to higher levels of digitalisation and automation; - ensuring the system is maintained, error-corrected and able to adapt over time and ensure migration considerations from current architectures; - ensuring that the necessary interfaces with other modes, as well as with metro and trams or light rail systems, are assessed and demonstrated, in particular for freight and passenger flows;
+The 'system view' shall encompass:

+- the development of the operational concept and system architecture, including the definition of the services, functional blocks, and interfaces which form the basis of rail system operations; - the development of associated specifications including interfaces, functional requirement specifications and system requirement specifications to feed into Technical Specifications for Interoperability (TSI) established pursuant to Directive (EU) 2016/797 or standardisation processes to lead to higher levels of digitalisation and automation; - ensuring the system is maintained, error-corrected and able to adapt over time and ensure migration considerations from current architectures;

-6 https://shift2rail.org/wp-content/uploads/2020/12/RAIL-Strategic-Research-and-Innovation-Agenda-2020-FINAL_dec2020.pdf
+https://shift2rail.org/wp-content/uploads/2020/12/RAIL-Strategic-Research-and-Innovation-Agenda-2020-FINAL dec2020.pdf

-- facilitate the research and innovation activities necessary to achieve the objectives of EU-Rail, including low TRLs rail-focused research and innovation activities.
-In that respect, Eu-Rail shall: - define and organise the research, innovation, demonstration, validation and study activities to be carried out under its authority, while avoiding fragmentation of such activities; - exploit standardisationand modularity opportunities, and facilitate the interfaces with other modes and systems; - develop demonstration projects; - develop close cooperation and ensure coordination with related European, national and international research and innovation activities in the rail sector and beyond as necessary, in particular under Horizon Europe, thereby enabling the Europe's Rail Joint Undertaking to play a major role in rail-related research and innovation while also benefiting from scientific and technological advances reached in other sectors; - ensure, through the cooperation referred here above, the translation of research into effective development effort and development of pioneering innovations and ultimately into market focused innovation through demonstration and deployment; - o perform any tasks necessary to achieve the objectives set out in Articles 4 and 85 SBA.
+- ensuring that the necessary interfaces with other modes, as well as with metro and trams or light rail systems, are assessed and demonstrated, in particular for freight and passenger flows; - facilitate the research and innovation activities necessary to achieve the objectives of EU-Rail, including low TRLs rail-focused research and innovation activities.
+In that respect, Eu-Rail shall: - define and organise the research, innovation, demonstration, validation and study activities to be carried out under its authority, while avoiding fragmentation of such activities; - exploit standardisation and modularity opportunities, and facilitate the interfaces with other modes and systems; - develop demonstration projects; - develop close cooperation and ensure coordination with related European, national and international research and innovation activities in the rail sector and beyond as necessary, in particular under Horizon Europe, thereby enabling the Europe's Rail Joint Undertaking to play a major role in rail-related research and innovation while also benefiting from scientific and technological advances reached in other sectors; - ensure, through the cooperation referred here above, the translation of research into effective development effort and development of pioneering innovations and ultimately into market focused innovation through demonstration and deployment; - o perform any tasks necessary to achieve the objectives set out in Articles 4 and 85 SBA.